Do people want to hear anything you have to say?

 Value the power of education.

-The accumulation, evaluation, and synthesis of information allow for superior decision-making and productivity.
+Information accumulation, evaluation, and synthesis allow for superior decision-making and productivity.

 Educated INTJs can prosper and thrive despite economic conditions.
-Information is a raw material that can be used to create products and services that solve compelling problems.
+Information is a raw material used to create products and services that solve compelling problems.
 INTJs who are educated can figure out the pieces to life’s puzzle.

 Money is a resource to build and exploit opportunities.